 shows the nature and scale of this problem very clearly.

 19. The consumerist cultures and economies around the world are driving both of the problems above : overfishing and plastic in the seas.
 So, our waste plastic is harming and killing many species that live in our seas.
 At the same time, all of the people around the world who eat fish are consuming more and more tiny particles of the plastics that we humans have thrown away.
-They say that 'What goes around comes around', or as Chief Seattle said in 1854 'Everything is connected'
+They say that 'What goes around comes around' or, as Chief Seattle said in 1854

 Risk to Global Food Supplies